Programming-Project-SP3-2023/project7-chat-app-BACKEND/README.md

 socket.on("connectChat", ({ chatID }) => {
     })
 ### Returns error if chat is not selected due to server error.
-## Returns full chat history for relevant chatID EG:
+## Returns 10 most recent chat messages for relevant chatID EG:
 [
   [
     {